nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Scenario**

-You have accidentally marked the wrong schedule to be COMPLETED.
+Oops!
+You have accidentally marked the wrong schedule to be COMPLETED.\
 The class for that schedule has yet to occur so its status should be left empty.

 Don't worry, as you can do just that with the `unmark` command.